david419kr/steamless-controller-dualshock4-dualsense/README.md

 - HidHide + DualShock 4 mode has been tested in Steam with native gyro controls working in **Pragmata**.
 - DualSense mode has been tested with best-effort Haptic Feedback in **Ratchet & Clank: Rift Apart** and **Marvel's Spider-Man Remastered**.
 - Switch Pro Controller mode supports buttons, sticks, ZL/ZR, native gyro/accelerometer output, and Capture.
 It also includes an HD Rumble translation layer that emulates a feel closer to real HD Rumble.
+- Auto Enable Mode can enable Steamless Mode automatically when a Steam Controller is detected, with an optional Steam restart for already-running Steam sessions.
 - Native gyro input has also been tested outside Steam in **Cemu**.

 ## DualSense Support